Last updated on July 2nd, 2023 at 02:34 pm

 Head over to Nazare Waves to find out more about this iconic surf spot and the surfers and community that make it so special.

-Swell arrives from very deep water before unloading onto Teahupoo’s shallow coral reef with a ferocity that’s truly terrifying to watch.
+Swell arrives from deep water before unloading onto Teahupoo’s shallow coral reef with a ferocity that’s truly terrifying to watch.

 The reef pass at Teahupoo provides the perfect viewing spot for spectators on boats and jetskis with a view directly into the death-defying tubes.